 Clinical AuditN.B.
-RCC members should log in to access the clinical audit resources sub-menu
+RCC members should log in to access clinical audit resources under clinical audit in the sub-menu

 Clinical audit is a means by which you can compare your own processes and clinical practice to that of best practice.
 It enables you to identify areas of need, make any necessary changes, and thereby improve clinical outcomes and the quality of care that you provide.

 Clinical audit provides a method for reflecting on and reviewing a wide range of different areas of clinical practice.
 Its aim is to stimulate and support quality improvement interventions and, through re-audit, to assess the impact of such interventions.

 Primarily, clinical audit helps to improve the quality of the service being offered to patients.
 Without some form of clinical audit, it is very difficult to know whether you are practicing effectively and even more difficult to demonstrate this to others (eg NHS purchasers).
 It identifies and promotes good practice, can provide information to show others that your service is effective, and can be a useful tool in identifying learning needs for CPD.

 Clinical audit indicates an effort to reach higher professional standards and, importantly, is also a well established (and expected) core activity of responsible healthcare providers.

 What can you audit and how much time does it take?

 There are numerous topics that are suitable and relevant for clinical audit in chiropractic.
 In principle, anything in which you can identify best practice (known as “Standards”) can be measured by audit.
 These may be regulatory requirements (eg the GCC Standards of Proficiency or IR(ME)R), evidence-based clinical guidelines, a consensus among your colleagues of what is best practice, or even your own personal criteria for the standard of care that you aspire to provide, or your expectation of outcomes.